At Livesay Law, we are committed to:

-Family conflicts can leave people feeling disrespected, and the legal process for resolving those conflicts can feel anything but dignified.
+Family conflicts often leave people feeling disrespected, and the legal process for resolving those conflicts can feel anything but dignified.
 Many people feel that if they communicate openly or reveal any weakness, the other party will use that against them, resulting in a process that can feel hostile and unsafe.

 In contrast, the dispute resolution processes we offer provide structures that supports respectful behavior, full disclosure, and open communication and problem solving, while respecting the dignity of all participants.

 Both Collaborative Practice and mediation are confidential and have ground rules that create a safe atmosphere.
 In turn, people can more openly communicate their needs and ideas, allowing all parties to drop their armor and work together on crafting solutions.
 Nobody wants to fear they are being taken advantage of by the other attorney or their spouse.
 The professionals you work with are committed to supporting the family in reaching the best outcome for everyone involved.

 When you resolve disputes through mediation or Collaborative Practice, you are not turning your conflicts over to a judge to decide; you're committing to the hard work of resolving them together with your former spouse.
 Through this hard work, you gain insights that help you become more informed, and a better communicator and co-parent.
 You are not alone in this work and growth.
 Built into the process is support from compassionate and skilled professionals who understand the issues you need to resolve, guide you through challenges, and help you identify options for the future.